 Money

-Deepak Sharma, a former AAR Corp executive, avoided prison after admitting to orchestrating bribes to Nepali officials in a multi-million-dollar scheme.
+Deepak Sharma, a former AAR Corp executive, avoided prison after admitting to a conspiracy to bribe Nepali officials in a multi-million-dollar scheme to benefit AAR Corp.

 Sangam Prasain

-Sharma’s sentencing took place on June 27, overseen by US District Judge Amit Mehta.
+Sharma’s sentencing took place on June 27 at 3:38 pm, overseen by US District Judge Amit P Mehta at the US District Court of the District of Columbia.

-According to MLex’s reporting, Judge Mehta sentenced Sharma to three years of probation.
-He is required to spend the first six months in a residential community centre, complete 200 hours of community service, and then self-deport from the United States.
+Judge Mehta sentenced Sharma to three years of probation.
+He is required to complete 200 hours of community service.

 Sharma reportedly became emotional during his sentencing hearing while delivering his statement to the court.

-He expressed “profound remorse” for his actions, explaining how his desire to protect his job had escalated into active participation in bribing officials in Nepal and South Africa on his company’s behalf.
+He expressed “profound remorse” for his actions, explaining how his desire to protect his job and serve his country of birth had escalated into active participation in a scheme to bribe officials in Nepal and South Africa on AAR’s behalf.

-“The sentencing guidelines overstated the gravity of Sharma’s offence because he wasn’t personally enriched by the crime and had no ownership stake in the company,” Judge Mehta stated during sentencing, as cited in the media report.
+“The sentencing guidelines overstated the gravity of Sharma’s offence because he wasn’t personally enriched by the crime and had no ownership stake in the company and did not benefit beyond his ordinary salary and compensation,” Judge Mehta stated during sentencing.

 AAR Corp, for its part, admitted corporate responsibility for the actions of its officers, directors, employees, and agents.